Gwriad ab Elidyr

-Gwriad ab Elidyr (/cy/) was an eighth-century British figure who was very probably ruler of the Isle of Man.
-Very little is known of him, yet he is nevertheless one of the few early medieval Welsh figures with whom can be associated contemporary evidence of his existence, in this case a stone cross erected near Maughold likely bearing his name.
+Gwriad ab Elidyr (/cy/) was an eighth-century British figure who was likely king of the Isle of Man.
+Very little is known of him, but he is one of the few early medieval Welsh figures with contemporary evidence of his existence; namely a stone cross erected near Maughold likely bearing his name.

 Gwriad's marriage with Esyllt ferch Cynan Dindaethwy, a member of the First Dynasty of Gwynedd, produced the king of Gwynedd Merfyn Frych.
 Merfyn succeeded his mother's relative Hywel ap Caradog and ruled Gwynedd from 826 to 844, founding the Second Dynasty of Gwynedd.
-Gwriad was therefore the ancestor of this dynasty and ultimately also the dynasty of Deheubarth through his great-grandson Cadell ap Rhodri.
+Thus, Gwriad was the ancestor both of this dynasty and the dynasty of Deheubarth through his great-grandson Cadell ap Rhodri.

 Background

 Gwriad's background is obscure.
 However, because his descendants ruled over Gwynedd for almost five centuries, Gwriad's ancestry remained a source of interest long after his death.
 The earliest surviving record of his patrilineal descent is found in the Vita Griffini filii Conani, a biography of Gruffudd ap Cynan likely compiled early in the reign of Gruffudd's successor Owain Gwynedd.
-Gruffudd ap Cynan's genealogy in this text bolsters his claim to Gwynedd and adds to Gruffudd's prestige by tracing Gwriad's ancestry to many legendary figures such as Dwg ap Llywarch Hen, Coel Hen, and Beli Mawr.
+Gruffudd ap Cynan's genealogy in this text bolsters his claim to Gwynedd and adds to Gruffudd's prestige by tracing Gwriad's ancestry to many legendary figures such as Dwg, son of Llywarch Hen, Coel Hen, and Beli Mawr.
 (Note: Merfyn's genealogy to Beli Mawr in the Vita Griffini is as follows: ...Mervyn Vrych, filii Gwriat, filii Elideri, filii Sandef, filii Alkwm, filii Tagit, filii Gwen, filii Dwc, filii Llywarch senioris, fili Elidir Llydanwyn, filii Meirchiawn Gvl, filii Gorwst Lledlwm, filii Keneu, fili Coeli Godebawc, fili Tegwan Cloff, filii Dehewent, filii Vrbani, filii Gradi, filii Rivedeli, filii Rydeyrni, filii Eudeyrni, filii Eudyganti, filii Eudos, filii Eudolei, filii Avallach, fili Aflechi, filii Beli Magni...)
-Gwriad's supposed male-line ancestors appear for the first time in this pedigree because previous genealogies recorded the descent of the Second Dynasty instead through Gwriad's wife Esyllt, who linked the family to Cunedda, legendary founder of Gwynedd.
+Gwriad's supposed male-line ancestors appear for the first time in this pedigree because previous genealogies recorded the descent of the Second Dynasty of Gwynedd instead through Gwriad's wife Esyllt, who linked the family to Cunedda, legendary founder of Gwynedd.
 The figures recorded beyond Gwriad's great-grandfather Alcwn are likely fabricated, as the generations between Alcwn and Dwg ap Llywarch Hen appear to be directly copied from the pedigree of Cunedda in Harley MS 3859.